Luna-Exchange/icc-fan-passport-ios/README.md

 ### Notes

-- Ensure to configure `navigateToICCAction` to handle navigation within your app.
+- Ensure to configure `navigateToICCAction`,`signInWithIccCompletion` and `SignOutToIccCompletion` to handle navigation within your app.

 This documentation provides a concise guide to integrating and using the `ICCWebView` SDK within your iOS app.
 For any advanced customizations or additional features, refer to the source code and extend the functionality as needed.